Drugs, Biologicals and Injections - JF Part A

 Proper coding and billing of claims are necessary for accurate claim processing.
 Incorrect billing and documentation may result in underpayments or overpayments with subsequent recoupment and/or investigation.

 Coverage for outpatient drugs requires that documentation must support that services were properly authenticated or intended by the physician.
-While a physician order is not required to be signed, the physician must clearly document in the medical record his or her intent that the service or test be performed.
 Orders are a communication requesting services be completed, and may be signed by:

 - Doctor of Medicine (MD)